 Another Heart of the Void will spawn along with a Saltspray dragon.
 As before, focus on finishing the Champion before doing the Heart unless you have plenty of DPS and can afford to split the party.
 Avoid the many AoEs and orbs floating around the room.
 CC the Heart after two White Circles.

-Tidal Wave – Soo Won’s tail smash in the center of the room will create a Tdial Wave.
+Shockwave – Soo Won’s tail smash in the center of the room will create a Tdial Wave.
 When she rises into the air with a quick expanding orange circle and drops down it will also create a Tidal Wave closer to her.
 Dodge or jump through this to avoid being lifted away into a more dangerous place.

 Once Soo-Won reaches 50%, the Heart of the Void will combine into an Amalgamate.
 The squad must DPS it now, but the orb will still be pushed by hitting it.
 Avoid using multi-hitting attacks as they will push it faster.
 When the Heart starts moving in one direction stop DPS in that direction to allow it to be pushed back towards the center.
 Ideally the squad will split up evenly around the Heart to keep it in place, but balance is difficult and you may need to swap sides regularly to change the momentum of the Heart.